 Doing your thesis outside the Netherlands

 It is possible for highly-motivated students that aim at high-quality projects to conduct their thesis outside the Netherlands, either at a company or in a university.
-The O&I group has excellent international links, and students intended to spend time abroad are welcome.
+Students who intend to spend time abroad are welcome.
 The same rules on the quality of the project and the availability of a first supervisor apply to projects abroad too.
 A supervisor may decline to serve as supervisor for a project abroad, whenever (s)he finds the risk of project failure too high.
 Students doing their thesis abroad are exempted from attending the MBI colloquium.

 What is a bad time to apply for an internship?